Kamila Lićwinko: International

 Her personal bests in the event are 1.99 metres outdoors (2013, 2015, 2016) and 2.02 metres indoors (2015).
 Both are current Polish national records.
 She won the gold medal at the 2014 World Indoor Championship ex aequo with Mariya Kuchina.

 In 2015, the Pole finished 4th at the World Championships with a 1.99 m's jump, equalling her own-shared national record.
-Mariya Kuchina of Russia took the gold (2.01 m), Croatia's Blanka Vlasic the silver (2.01 m) and Kuchina's compatriot Anna Chicherova the bronze (2.01 m).
+Mariya Kuchina of Russia took the gold (2.01 m), Croatia's Blanka Vlašić the silver (2.01 m) and Kuchina's compatriot Anna Chicherova the bronze (2.01 m).

 In March 2016, she could not retain her world indoor title, taking the bronze medal on countback in Portland behind Vashti Cunningham (gold) and Ruth Beitia (silver).
-On June 18, Kamila Lićwinko jumped a new World Lead of 1.99 m (=NR) in Szczecin, before failing three time at 2.01 m.
+On 18 June, Kamila Lićwinko jumped a new World Lead of 1.99 m (=NR) in Szczecin, before failing three time at 2.01 m.

 As the captain of the Polish team, she received the gold medal at 2021 European Athletics Team Championships.

 Competition record

 Personal life

 In 2013 she married Michał Lićwinko, who is also her coach.
-On February 12, 2015, she was awarded the Golden Cross of Merit by President Bronisław Komorowski.
+On 12 February 2015, she was awarded the Golden Cross of Merit by President Bronisław Komorowski.
 In February 2018 she announced her career suspension because of pregnancy.